Oliv-Codes/CART-253/Art-Jam/README.md

 > Background turns to black as a new backdrop appears.
 This is my variable.

 ## Screenshot(s)

-This bit should have some images of the program running so that the reader has a sense of what it looks like.
-For example:

 > ![Image of portrait](./assets/images/screenshot.png)